plaidman/retromega-next/README.md

 ## Version History
 ### Next -
-- added support for higher resolution handhelds (e.g. Odin, RG552)
+- added support for other handhelds (e.g. Odin, RG552)
-- changed png icons to svg with improved scaling to make them look better at all resolutions
+    - new scaling code to make icons look better in all resolutions
+    - fonts, images, and spacing scale to screen resolution

 ### Next - Jan 26th
 - rewrote all views and functionality from scratch